metaplex-foundation/docs/docs/03-guides/07-archived/00-candy-machine-v2/08-withdraw.md

 :::info

-The `withdraw` command is also useful in cases where you made mistakes in the creation of the `CMv2` as it provides a way to retrieve the SOL used in the set up of the Candy Machine.
+The `withdraw` command is also useful in cases where you made mistakes in the creation of the `CMv2` as it provides a way to retrieve the SOL used in the set-up of the Candy Machine.

 :::